Strait of Anián: History

 The source of this idea is unknown.
 The Martin Waldseemüller map of 1506 or 1507 shows America and Asia separated.
 A 1562 map by Paolo Forlani shows Asia and North America joined north of about the latitude of San Diego.
 The strait probably took its name from Ania, a Chinese province mentioned in a 1559 edition of Marco Polo's book.
 The name probably first appeared on a map issued by the Italian cartographer Giacomo Gastaldi in 1562.
 It appeared on maps by Abraham Ortelius (1564), Bolognini Zaltieri (1567) and Gerardus Mercator (1567).
 The Zaltieri and Gastaldi maps show it narrow and crooked.
 Gastaldi and Ortelius have an "Ania" or "Anian" on the east side of the strait.
-A speculative map of 1578 shows Frobisher Strait extending all the way across Canada and ending at the Strait of Anian.
+A speculative map of 1578 shows Frobisher Strait extending all the way across Canada and ending at the Strait of Anián.
 Juan de Fuca, a Greek navigator, sailed in a Spanish expedition in 1592 to seek the fabled Strait of Anián.
 A 1719 map by Herman Moll shows the strait as a probable bay at 50° North, north of the Island of California.
 The 1726 edition of a map by Johannes van Keulen shows the strait north of the Island of California with the note that "They say that one can come through this strait to Hudson Bay, but this is not proven."

-In popular culture
+Cultural legacy

-The Strait of Anián can be seen in the map of Brobdingnag featured in Jonathan Swift's classic novel Gulliver's Travels.
+The Strait of Anián can be seen in the map of Brobdingnag featured in Jonathan Swift's classic 1726 novel Gulliver's Travels.
+Anián is also mentioned (as 'Anyan') in the John Donne poem Hymn to God, My God, in My Sickness among other places such as the Pacific Sea, Jerusalem, and Gibraltar.

-The Strait of Anián is mentioned in the Prologue of James Clavell's novel Shōgun as a possible destination for a sailing voyage undertaken by Francis Drake.
+The Strait of Anián is mentioned in the prologue of James Clavell's 1975 novel Shōgun as a possible destination for a sailing voyage undertaken by Francis Drake.